fouronesys/construlink/replit.md

 - ✓ Implemented role-based access control
 - ✓ Server running successfully on port 5000
 - ✓ All core business logic and workflows operational
+- ✓ Transformed main page to focus on product/service showcase
+- ✓ Created separate pricing page (/pricing)
+- ✓ Fixed all /register-supplier references to /register
+- ✓ Enhanced RNC validation with proper API token authentication
+- ✓ Added URL parameter parsing for category-based directory access
+- ✓ Optimized navigation with authentication moved to dropdown

 ## Current Status
-The application is fully functional with complete backend API, frontend user interfaces, and all major features implemented.
-Users can register, suppliers can subscribe to plans, admins can approve/reject suppliers, and the public directory displays verified suppliers.
+The application is fully functional with a product-focused main page, comprehensive pricing section, proper RNC validation, and category-based directory filtering.
+Users can search for products/services directly from the homepage and access suppliers by category through URL parameters.